HongHanh2104/maths4ai/HW1/README.txt

 ID: 13005

 Results:
 * All code and comments are particularly shown in file NguyenLeHongHanh_SVD.ipynb.
+In case of not installing jupytor, you can see this file on my github: https://github.com/HongHanh2104/maths4ai

 * If you want to test with another image, you need to change the value of 'path' variable which stores the dir to that image.
 By default, I use the image '4.jpg' is stored in 'data' folder.